 How to Sync iPhone Wirelessly with iTunes

 Turns out – not everyone knows about iTunes Wi-Fi feature.
 But yes – you can sync iPhone wirelessly with iTunes.

 After making a quick poll at our Softorino headquarters – more than 30% of people didn’t have any clue that there actually exists iTunes wireless sync feature.
 Nevertheless, they’re profound iPhone users (but you still have to excuse us – we don’t use iTunes that often).

 The ability to sync files over Wi-Fi was added to iTunes 10,5.
-And it works for everything – you can sync music, photos, apps, conatcts, videos & more – wirelessly.
-As a bonus, you can learn on how to convert VOB to MP4.
+And it works for everything – you can sync music, photos, apps, contacts, videos & more – wirelessly.
+As a bonus, you can learn how to convert VOB to MP4.